NTIA/ehata/README.md

 # The Extended Hata (eHata) Urban Propagation Model #

-This code repository contains a C language reference version of the eHata urban propagation model.
-The model was developed by NTIA and used in NTIA Technical Report [TR-15-517](https://www.its.bldrdoc.gov/publications/2805.aspx), "3.5 GHz Exclusion Zone Analyses and Methodology," June 2015 [TR-15-517] for the 3.5 GHz exclusion zone analysis.
+This code repository contains a C++ reference version of the eHata urban propagation model.
+The model was developed by NTIA and used in NTIA Technical Report [TR-15-517](https://www.its.bldrdoc.gov/publications/2805.aspx), "3.5 GHz Exclusion Zone Analyses and Methodology".

 ## Inputs ##